Linda Farmer, Certified Zentangle Teacher

 Lightly penciled dots create 6 boxes for the step-by-step illustrations

 I do several pages at a time and then connect the dots to create the boxes.
 I even treat this like doing a Zentangle®, making all the lines in one direction first, then turning the notebook and doing the lines in the next direction, and so on.
 This process conveniently gives you 6 squares for your step-by-step instructions.
-Some patterns need an odd number of guidelines, so for those I do a page of 7-box squares.
+Some tangles need an odd number of guidelines, so for those I do a page of 7-box squares.
 Here’s an example of the boxes ready to go:

 I leave the first couple of pages blank in the book and number the top right corner of each page.
 Then I can write in a Table of Contents on the blank front pages.
-This reference helps me find patterns quickly.
+This reference helps me find tangles quickly.

 Then I draw the step-by-steps with red and black Sakura Micron pens.
 I often use my Zentangle pencil first to get an idea of how to place strokes correctly, then I throw all caution to the wind and let it rip with the pens.
-Here’s an example of Sandy Bartholomew’s pattern, Flutter Tile.
+Here’s an example of Sandy Bartholomew’s tangle, Flutter Tile.

-I invite you to share your system of organization for your patterns in the comments.
+I invite you to share your system of organization for your tangles in the comments.
 Systems can always be improved and I’d love to hear what you guys have sorted out.
 Over to you …

 Get Your Supplies Here at Excellent Prices